Feethams: History

-Feethams is the home of the Darlington Cricket Club.
+Feethams was the former home of the Darlington Cricket Club.
 From the 1860s, amateur football had been played on the site, but it was only in 1883 that Darlington F.C., a professional side made Feethams their home - and so it was for 120 years.

 Football

-In 1907, the ground was the venue for one England Amateur international, in which the home team defeated the Netherlands 12–2.
+In 1907, the ground was the venue for one England Amateur international, in which the home team defeated the Holland 12–2.
 As the game is recognized as a full international by the Dutch FA, it remains the largest defeat ever suffered by the Dutch national team.

 Unfortunately, times moved on and Feethams and Darlington were in a state of flux.
 It was decided to build a new stadium and the end of the Feethams era came on 3 May 2003, when the final match was played.
 A capacity crowd saw Darlington come back from two goals down to draw 2–2 with Leyton Orient.

 With the move to a new stadium at The Darlington Arena, Feethams fell into disrepair.
 Due to small attendances at the new arena, rumours spread that it could be sold and Darlington could return to Feethams.
 The rumours proved untrue and Feethams was demolished in February 2006, shortly after an arson attack.
 A plan by the board of the Darlington Cricket Club to sell the former football ground for a housing development was controversial because of a 1903 Deed of Foundation of the Feethams Cricket Field Trust which stated that the land in question was acquired by the Trust "for the purpose of securing the said premises as an open space to be used for Cricket and other Athletic exercises".
 However, in 2009 the Board sold the football field to Esh Developments, which on-sold the land in 2013 to Persimmon Homes.
 In 2014, Persimmon lodged a planning application to construct 82 homes, rather than the 146 houses previously proposed.